 If you’re an Apple devotee, this could be a decent speaker for you.
 That said, because it only works with iOS devices, it is probably not a great choice if you don’t exclusively use Apple devices — or you want your non-Apple loving friends and family to be able to pick out tunes.

 Yes.
 Because they have a lot of functionality that doesn’t require buttons, smart speakers can be great for visually impaired people.

-Some smart speakers, like the Riva Concert, have 3.5mm inputs.
-If you desire an AUX input, we recommend checking to make sure the speaker has one before purchasing.
+Some smart speakers, like the Marshall Stanmore II Voice, have 3.5mm inputs.
+If you need an AUX input, we recommend checking to make sure the speaker has one before purchasing.